 I scooped out the "meat" of the potatoes, added the ingredients, mixed those up, and scooped them back into the hollowed out skins.

 I am trying to find which recipe I used for these - I have no memory of where I found it, haha.
 Sometimes I read a bunch of recipes, and make up my own based off all those.
 If I remembered, I would tell you.
 They're really easy though.
 Basically it's butter, sour cream, cheese, bacon pieces if you want, and chives if you want.
 There, now you have it.
+These are nice because you can wrap them individually, freeze them, and then whenever you feel like you need an extra side or just need something quick, you can take one out, put it in the microwave for a few minutes or the oven for about 20 minutes, and they taste awesome.

 Then I made my meatloaf.
 Like I said, sometimes I will be looking for a good recipe, read tons of them, and just make up my own based off all of them, and tips from other people and what sounds good to me.
 That's what I did for my meatloaf recipe, and if you want to try it, I wrote it down so I could use it again.
 It ended up being yummy!
 Trent rated it a 9 out of 10 (And I'll take it!
 We save 10's for the REALLY awesome meals)